30+ Ways to Unlock Student ID Discounts

 When you're a student, you're also beginning your financial life.
 Many banks offer special products (with special perks) to help you get started off on the right foot, from student checking accounts to credit cards with waived fees.

 Some chain restaurants and fast-food joints have deals for students.
 However, most don't advertise these and offers vary from location to location.
 Check before you order to see what freebies you can score.
 Locally owned restaurants and cafes near your school likely offer deals, too.
 Some schools maintain a directory of local eateries that have specials for students.

 Student Rush tickets for Broadway shows offer steep discounts – the only catch is they don't go on sale until the morning of the show or, in some cases, just a few hours before.
 Carnegie Hall, the Houston Ballet and the Memphis Symphony Orchestra also offer deals for students.
 Check your local theaters for student pricing and policies, and remember that the seats usually aren't the best in house.

-Amtrak offers a 15 percent discount to students who book at least three days in advance.
-You can also save $5 off Megabus tickets when you sign up via UNiDAYS.
-If your campus has Zipcar, you can score a reduced membership rate.
+Megabus offers $5 off tickets when you sign up via UNiDAYS.
+If your campus uses Zipcar, you can also score a reduced membership rate.

 To receive any discount, make sure to have your student ID with you.
 Most establishments will ask to see your ID before applying a discount, while online retailers will often require a valid student email address.

 Find even more student discounts by Googling your town or city's name plus "student discounts" to see if any local establishments offer students a break.
 If you have specific interests – watching baseball games or skiing, for example – include that in your search, too.
 And when in doubt, ask: You never know when you may score a deal just for having your ID!